-For the avoidance of doubt, during the normal admission round for the Year 7 intake, where a music specialism place becomes vacant it will be reallocated from the next highest scoring applicant based on the combined scores achieved in both music aptitude tests.
+For the avoidance of doubt, during the normal admission round for the Year 7 intake, where a music specialism place becomes vacant it will be reallocated from the next highest ranked applicant based on the combined scores achieved in both music aptitude tests.
+Unsuccessful music specialism applicants will be considered alongside all other children against the oversubscription criteria, in order of priority.